xnovos-dev/Dynasty/README.md

-# Dynasty
+# Dynasty - By Xnovos
-The official source code for the Discord bot called Dynasty